 Conference Presentation Grant

-Due to the university-wide travel policies on international and domestic travels, GSG is only accepting CPG application for online, virtual conferences.
+Due to the university-wide travel policies on international travel, the GSG is only accepting CPG applications for domestic travel & online, virtual conferences.

 The purpose of the Conference Presentation Grant (CPG) Program is to partially reimburse (average award $250-$260) the expenses incurred by graduate students during travel to conferences and meetings to present original work conducted in the student’s major field of study.
 The CPG is not intended to fund those presenting original research at an event other than a conference of scholars that is open to the public.
 Funding is only available for the duration of the Conference.
 Additional sources of funding may be offered by the Graduate School or other outside sources to fully fund expenses.
 The Graduate School will not provide funding unless students have proof that they at least applied to other sources, typically the CPG fulfills that requirement.